MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

     ...
 }
 ```
-#### Links the packet and fragment descriptor together with the data buffer
+#### Linking the packet and fragment descriptor together with the data buffer

-Once the hardware indicates the receive is done, the client driver needs to fill-in NET_PACKET and NET_FRAGMENT structures, so that it can describe to the OS where is the network data, in which data buffer it stores, what's the starting offset and length, and other meta data.
-See [Receiving network data with net rings](receiving-network-data-with-net-rings.md) for full detail.
+Once the hardware indicates that the receive is done, the client driver needs to fill in NET_PACKET and NET_FRAGMENT structures so that it can describe to the OS where the network data is, in which data buffer it stores, what's the starting offset and length, and other meta data.
+See [Receiving network data with net rings](receiving-network-data-with-net-rings.md) for full details.

-Note, the client driver must use NET_FRAGMENT_DATA_BUFFER fragment extension to associate the fragment and the data buffer handle
+Note that the client driver must use the NET_FRAGMENT_DATA_BUFFER fragment extension to associate the fragment and the data buffer handle.

 ```C++
 NET_FRAGMENT_DATA_BUFFER* dataBuffer = NetExtensionGetFragmentDataBuffer(